HiFiiDev/RootlessTermux_ADB/README.md

 I don't know if I will be able to get this working but I sure I am willing to try.

 In the least, I hope to have had opportunity to learn and grow from the code, and to contribute to an already amazing community.

+I have no intention of stealing code or credit.
+I just wanted to try my hand at something that has been quite difficult